Google Pixel 10 Pro vs. Pixel 9 Pro: Worth the upgrade?

 Google Pixel 10 Pro vs. Pixel 9 Pro: Software

-The Pixel 10 Pro will most definitely ship with Android 16 as Google has already rolled out the stable release for the Pixel 9 series.
-Along with this, you can expect seven years of software updates, which would include OS upgrades and security patches.
+The Pixel 10 Pro ships with Android 16, along with the Material 3 Expressive design language.
+You also get seven years of software updates which includes OS upgrades and security patches.
 The Pixel 10 Pro could potentially get two more Android versions than the Pixel 9 Pro since the latter launched with Android 14 instead of Android 15 or 16.

-With the Pixel 9 Pro, we saw it get exclusive AI features like Add Me and Video Boost, and we're sure there are some exclusive features in the works for the Pixel 10 Pro that won't make it to the 9 Pro.
+With the Pixel 9 Pro, we saw it get exclusive AI features like Add Me and Video Boost.
 These exclusive features are usually bound by the hardware in the phone, which is why they don't make it to previous generation models.
-As to what those exclusive features actually are, we'll have to wait till August to find out.
+For the Pixel 10 Pro, the key feature to know about is called Magic Cue.
+It's an AI-powered tool that surfaces the information you need, when you need it, without you even needing to ask.

 Google Pixel 10 Pro vs. Pixel 9 Pro: Which one should you buy?

 If you've skipped the Pixel 9 Pro in anticipation of something better in 2025, my vote would go to the Pixel 10 Pro.
-Considering it's rumored to come in at the same price as the Pixel 9 Pro and with pre-order bonuses, the Pixel 10 Pro would be worth getting over the 9 Pro at the same price.
-Even if only a few of the rumors pan out like the improved performance of the Tensor G5 or the slightly larger battery, it's still a win-win if you're coming from a Pixel 8 Pro or older phone.
+Considering it comes in at the same price as the Pixel 9 Pro and with pre-order bonuses, the Pixel 10 Pro is worth getting over the 9 Pro at the same price.
+The improved performance of the Tensor G5 and the slightly larger battery with magnetic charging alone are worthwhile quality-of-life upgrades.

 Wait for a price drop

-The Pixel 9 Pro continues to be a solid flagship in 2025 but with the Pixel 10 Pro right around the corner, you should not pay full price for it.
+The Pixel 9 Pro continues to be a solid flagship in 2025 but with the Pixel 10 Pro here, you should not pay full price for it.
 Wait for Google to officially drop the price or buy it during a sale only.

 Get the latest news from Android Central, your trusted companion in the world of Android